dyno-might/dyno-might.github.io/_posts/2022-07-11-potato-diet.md

 3. Oil and salt are OK.
 4. Don't eat other stuff.

-I thought this sounded delightfully absurd, so I tried it for a few weeks.
+I thought this sounded delightfully absurd so I tried it for a few weeks.
 Here are some observations.

 ## 1. It's not totally insane

-Say you've had a huge meal, and couldn't eat another bite.
+Say you've had a huge meal and couldn't eat another bite.
 But then---someone offers you iced cream.

 You might think: Can I exploit this phenomenon in reverse to lose weight?
 The obvious thing would be to ban iced cream.
 But if that helps, maybe you should ban more stuff.
 If you went *really* ban-crazy, you'd eventually get to a single food, hopefully something filling and healthy.
 Voilà: Potato diet.

 ## 2. Hunger is complicated.

-My biggest surprise was that the diet didn't *feel* like I expected.
+My biggest surprise was how the diet *feel*.
 Previously I had a mental model that hunger is the difference between your caloric needs and the total calories you've eaten.
 If the only foods are corn tofu and potatoes, then my old model was

 &nbsp;&nbsp;&nbsp;&nbsp;HUNGER  = NEEDS - (POTATOES + TOFU + CORN).